Apply for Study Abroad

 Geneseo students log in using the Central Authentication link in the middle column.

-Students from another SUNY campus, non-Geneseo students, or students interested in the Siena Bridge program will need to register and create an account before they can log in.
+Students from another SUNY campus or non-Geneseo students will need to register and create an account before they can log in.
 To do so, click on "Non-Geneseo Students Register Here."

 Once you have logged in to Horizons, click the "Search Programs" tab at the top of the page and click the Apply button next to the program you wish to apply for!
 You will then move through the application steps.
 Here are a few notes: